brave-simpletons/tooling-for-developers/windows-terminal/README.md

 ![WT Like a badass Rebels](images/wt-like-badass-rebels.png)

-This is our own theme named `new-rebels.omp.json`
+This is our two own themes named `new-rebels.omp.json` :warning: and our newly `rebel-unikorn.omp.json` :warning:

 > :memo: NOTE :memo:
 >
-> This theme now support shell coloration for BASH (green), ZSH (blue) and PWSH(purple).
+> These themes support shell coloration for BASH (green), ZSH (blue) and PWSH(purple).
 This way you could even appreciate it in other Shells and/or Platforms (even in a "devcontainer").

+> :warning: WARNING :warning:
+>
+> The `new-rebels` theme supports Oh-My-Posh v14 and prior with Nerd-Fonts v2
+>
+> The `rebel-unikorn` theme support Oh-My-Posh v16+ with Nerd-Fonts v3
+>
+> So we do not have supports for Oh-My-Posh v15

 ## Installation Instructions